Lewis65/portfolio/README.md

 ## Todo

+- Unique filterable Tags on /projects
+- 'Want more projects?' section to link to Github again
+- Rewrite projectDetail to simplify component
 - Change external links to HTML on Contentful markdown
 - Create AWS Lambda for email from contact form and call it from secrets.json
-- Have Project Tags lie on top of wrappers so they are clickable as filters
-- Correct gathering of tags on all projects
-- Restyle

 ## Secrets